young170/young170.github.io/_posts/2023-06-04-[Study]-Operating_Systems-Ch40.md

 ### Exercise

 1. Twelve direct pointers, as well as both a single and a double indirect block.
-Assuming a block size of 4 KB, and 4-byte pointers, this structure can accom- modate a file of just over 4 GB in size (i.e., (12 + 1024 + 10242) × 4 KB).
+Assuming a block size of 4 KB, and 4-byte pointers, this structure can accommodate a file of just over 4 GB in size (i.e., (12 + 1024 + 10242) × 4 KB).
 Can you figure out how big of a file can be handled with the addition of a triple-indirect block?

 ![1685874394535](image/2023-06-04-[Study]-Operating_Systems-Ch40/1685874394535.png)